If you’re in western Newfoundland, then the one must-do trip is a boat ride on Western Brook Pond in Gros Morne National Park.

 - Western Brook Pond is home to some of the world’s purest water.

 - More than 20 streams empty into Western Brook Pond; many of them are seasonal.

-- The pH of Western Brook Pond is close to neutral – mainly because the largest feeder stream is buffered by limestone.
+- The pH of the pond is close to neutral – mainly because the largest feeder stream is buffered by limestone.